 Restricted exercise means that dogs should be on a short lead outside and even in the garden, if they are particularly bouncy.
 Short, frequent walks of 15-30 minutes are advisable.
 Any over-exertion can lead to sutures bursting or a swelling around the wound, called a seroma.
 This can delay wound healing and may even lead to another anaesthetic to repair any damage.

 Cats with sutures need to be kept indoors to restrict their exercise.
 If possible, you will need to restrict their access to high areas within the home environment.

 Care of Dressings

-home care needs to be started almost immediately post-operatively as plaque can start to build-up just eight hours after dental treatment.
-One of the nurses will discuss dental home care with
+Dental home care needs to be started almost immediately post-operatively as plaque can start to build-up just eight hours after dental treatment.
+One of the nurses will discuss dental home care with you in detail.

 How to contact the Surgery

 Please call the surgery if you require to be seen.
 We have an appointment system and will arrange a convenient appointment, so you can be seen by either the vet or the qualified nurse.

 Outwith normal surgery hours, we have 24 hour emergency care.
 Please phone the surgery to obtain the emergency mobile telephone number.
 This is extremely important as the emergency number may change on annual leave or Bank Holidays.